Gemini in Java with Vertex AI and LangChain4j

 store-bought whipped cream.

-Prompt templates is a good way to have reusable and parameterizable instructions for LLM calls.
+Prompt templates are a good way to have reusable and parameterizable instructions for LLM calls.
 You can pass data and customize prompts for different values, provided by your users.

 9. Text classification with few-shot prompting